Mezmerizxd/zvyezda/src/radiance/README.md

 - “Radiance - Clean Homes, Clear Minds!”
 - “Radiance - Simplifying Home Cleaning!”
 - “Radiance - A Cleaner Home is Just a Tap Away!”

-### Features

-- Points system
-- Management system
-- Job system

-#### Points System

-- Purchasable points as its easier for testing and I don't want to deal with subscriptions

-#### Management System

-- Configurable dates and times with options to what you want the cleaning to be like

-#### Job System

-- People can opt to join as a "Proffessional Cleaner" and choose jobs they want to do

 [Homepage](../../README.md)